 Fish and Chips

 A pie is a pastry case filled with various possible ingredients; fruit, meat, or vegetables.
 In my home town there is a famous traditional British pie shop called ‘Sweeney Todds’, named after the man who killed people in his hairdressing shop and put their bodies into pies.
-The shop in Reading sells delicious pies.
-Some are even vegetarian, so they can’t have people in them!
-Pies are usually served with mashed potatoes (mash), vegetables like peas or broccoli, and gravy.
+The shop in Reading sells delicious pies, some of which are even vegetarian, so they can’t have people in them!
+Pies are usually served with mashed potatoes (mash), vegetables like peas or broccoli, and a good glug of gravy.

 Haggis, tatties and neeps